made2591/blog.madeddu.xyz/_posts/2019-02-07-docker-security.md

 docker run -d -c 512 --name a myimage
 {% endhighlight %}

 You can have another image running at default 1024, and this will imply 66% for it and 33% a.
-With other two flags you can control even how many CPU and timeperiod dimension available for use for each container:
+With other two flags you can control even how many CPU and time period dimension available for use for each container:

 {% highlight sh %}
 docker run -it --cpu-period=50000 --cpu-quota=25000
 {% endhighlight %}

 or even the more recent `--cpus 1.0` to specify the amount of cpus you want to use directly.
-Nice, but working over the memory could be more usefull.
+Nice, but working over the memory could be more useful.

 ##### Limit memories
 By default, a container can use as much memory and swap as it likes.
 This could potentially let the attacker or some other bugs to cause memory problems and thus stop your application working properly.
 If you accept to encounter some performance overhead problems, you can control both memory and swap by doing using flags like: